pcerejeira/Portfolio/machine-learning/README.md

 ## Projects showcased:

-1. [Project 1](./project1): Description of the project and its context.
-Highlight the machine learning techniques, methodologies, and algorithms used, as well as the problem statement and the results achieved.
+1. [Project 1](./project1): This project aims to develop classification models for predicting hospital readmissions.
+These models offer valuable insights for healthcare providers to implement preventive measures and customize post-discharge care accordingly.

 2. [Project 2](./project2): Description of the project and its context.
 Highlight the machine learning techniques, methodologies, and algorithms used, as well as the problem statement and the results achieved.